Symbolic Imitation Learning: From Black-Box to Explainable Driving Policies: Background

-In this section, we provide the necessary background for the proposed method.
+This section presents the theoretical and methodological background relevant to the proposed approach.

-\subsection{First-Order Logic}
+\subsection{\textbf{First-Order Logic}}

-FOL is a formalism that uses facts and rules to represent knowledge and perform logical inferences \citep{yu2023reinforcement}.
-Rules in this framework consist of a head and a body like the following format:
+First-order logic is a formalism that uses facts and rules to represent knowledge and perform logical inferences~\cite{yu2023reinforcement}.
+In this framework, a rule consists of a head and a body, written as \texttt{head :- body}, where \verb|:-| denotes the entailment operation~\cite{cropper2022inductive}.
+The \verb|head| represents an output predicate expressing a relationship between concepts, while the \verb|body| specifies the conditions under which the \verb|head| predicate holds.

-where \verb|:-| indicates entailment operator ($\vDash$) in this context \citep{cropper2022inductive}. \verb|head| signifies an output predicate expressing a relationship between concepts, and \verb|body| outlines conditions for the \verb|head| predicate's validity.
-Predicates consist of a functor and a number of arguments, depicted as $\verb|functor(arg|_1,\verb|arg|_2,...,\verb|arg|_n\verb|)|$ or \verb|functor/n|, where arguments are variables or constants, and \verb|n| is an arity.
-FOL rules usually follow Horn clause patterns, having a single head literal and zero or more literals in the body:
+Predicates are composed of a functor and a list of arguments, expressed as \verb|functor/n|, each of which has \verb|n| arguments that are either variables or constants.
+First-order logic rules typically follow the Horn clause structure, consisting of a single head literal and zero or more body literals:

-$\verb|B|_i, i=1,n$ show premises in \verb|body| where comma (\verb|,|) stands for conjunction ($\wedge$) in Prolog programming.
-Also, \verb|H|, the head, serves as a conclusion for the rule.
-This rule implies that if $\verb|B|_1$ to $\verb|B|_n$ conjunctively hold, then \verb|H| is \verb|true|; otherwise, \verb|H| is \verb|false|.
-FOL-based rules enable the definition of intricate relationships and logical inferences by employing the existing knowledge.
+where \verb|B_i| ($i = 1, ..., n$) denotes the predicates in the \verb|body|, and commas (\verb|,|) indicate conjunctions ($\wedge$), consistent with Prolog syntax.
+The \verb|H| predicate serves as the conclusion of the rule.
+This structure implies that if all the \verb|B_i| predicates hold true conjunctively, then \verb|H| is true; otherwise, it is false.

+First-order logic rules offer a robust mechanism for expressing complex relationships and performing logical reasoning based on structured knowledge.